Merry Norris, force in Los Angeles art and architecture, dies at 80

-A swirl of sculpted white hair, a ribald laugh, a daring outfit, necklace and eyeglasses — that was Merry Norris, the private art consultant and longtime public advocate for art and architecture in Los Angeles.
+A swirl of sculpted white hair, a ribald laugh, a daring outfit and eyeglasses — that was Merry Norris, the private art consultant and longtime public advocate for art and architecture in Los Angeles.

 Norris died Monday night from health issues exacerbated by pneumonia at age 80, leaving behind a city she had played a very large role in shaping.
-Her list of achievements is extensive: she helped found the Museum of Contemporary Art and was involved with the creation of Santa Monica’s Tongva Park and the adaptive remodeling of the LA Central Library; she was one of the city’s first Cultural Affairs Commissioners, bringing in architects of note to help elevate the city's design standards; she was an early and indefatigable board member at SCI-Arc; and she supported the LA Forum for Architecture and Urban Design.
+Her list of achievements is extensive.
+She helped found the Museum of Contemporary Art and was involved with the creation of Santa Monica’s Tongva Park and the adaptive remodeling of the LA Central Library.
+Norris was one of the city’s first Cultural Affairs Commissioners, bringing in architects of note to help elevate the city's design standards.
+She was an early and indefatigable board member at SCI-Arc; and she supported the LA Forum for Architecture and Urban Design.

-With her efforts, she helped propel the careers of numerous artists and architects, loving both groups equally, while building her own impressive art collection.
+With her efforts, she helped propel the careers of numerous artists and architects, respecting both groups equally, while building her own impressive art collection.

 Norris got her start working as a docent at the Santa Barbara Museum of Art.
 "She studied interior design at UCLA in the 1970s, plucking works from local galleries for her clients," writes Alissa Walker of Curbed.
 "She soon pivoted to art consultant, championing a then-renegade roster of artists and designers, like painter Ed Moses and architect Frank Gehry."

 Norris said she and Gary Familian co-chaired one fundraising camp; and Eli Broad and Andrea Van de Kamp helmed another.
 Together they raised $13.5 million.
-"People were so hungry for this," she said.
+"People were so hungry for this," she told me.

 Early ambition for a Kunsthalle-type art space in a gritty downtown structure evolved into a plan to build a new museum — and Japanese architect Arata Isozaki was hired to design it.
 "Isozaki is a terrific architect, but what I mainly remember were the endless arguments about the parking," Norris told me.